(Im)possibility of Collective Intelligence: Practical Implications

 that aggregates cardinal utility functions of $n$ individuals to obtain the social choice function (SCF) $C(\cdot)$ over the set of alternatives.
 By weakening some restrictions on $C(\cdot)$, possibility results start to emerge; see, e.g., \citet[T.A2*.1, pp. 316]{Sen17:CCSW}.
-In fact, these connections are natural once one realizes that as soon as algorithmic models have societal impact, machine learning becomes a social choice problem, as succinctly put by the best-selling author Brian Christian in \emph{The Alignment Problem: Machine Learning and Human Values}: ``[...] every machine-learning system \emph{is} a kind of parliament, in which the training data represent some larger electorate--and, as in any democracy, it's crucial to ensure that everyone gets a vote.'' \citep[pp. 33]{Christian20:Alignment}.
+In fact, these connections are natural once one realizes that as soon as algorithmic models have societal impact, modern machine learning becomes a social choice problem, as succinctly put by the best-selling author Brian Christian in \emph{The Alignment Problem: Machine Learning and Human Values}: ``[...] every machine-learning system \emph{is} a kind of parliament, in which the training data represent some larger electorate--and, as in any democracy, it's crucial to ensure that everyone gets a vote.'' \citep[pp. 33]{Christian20:Alignment}.
+More broadly, we argue that this sort of \emph{aggregation} is endemic to all learning problems in heterogeneous environments.

-A few distinctions deserve further discussion though.
-First of all, the fact that the impossibility still persists even when the size of $\hsp$ becomes infinite suggests that neither adding more data nor scaling up the models alone will get us out of this roadblock.
-On the contrary, the increase in the number of alternatives may even lead to the impossibility results; see, e.g., Theorem 4*2 and 4*3 in \citet{Sen17:CCSW}.
-Secondly, choice correspondence is a basis of microeconomic theory in that it is a model of human choice behaviour \citep[Chapter One]{Kreps12:MicroEcon}.
-In this work, we instead use it to model the behaviour of artificial agents (i.e., learning algorithms).
-Lastly, our work differs from the textbook machine learning in that we start from all conceivable learning algorithms and then rule out those that are incompatible with the desirable properties until we arrive at the unique algorithm (or none at all).
+Nevertheless, a few distinctions deserve further discussion.
+First of all, in modern machine learning we almost always have to deal with the infinite hypothesis spaces.
+The fact that the impossibility still persists even when the size of $\hsp$ becomes infinite suggests that neither adding more data nor scaling up the models alone will get us out of this roadblock.
+On the contrary, the increase in the number of alternatives may even lead to other impossibility results; see, e.g., Theorem 4*2 and 4*3 in \citet{Sen17:CCSW}.
+Secondly, choice correspondence is a basis of microeconomic theory in that it is a classical representation of human choice behaviour \citep[Chapter One]{Kreps12:MicroEcon}.
+In this work, we instead use it to characterize the behaviour of learning algorithms.
+Although this work imposes similar behavioural rationality, which has been deemed unrealistic by some behavioural economists and social scientists, this distinction implies that there is more room for reasoning about how learning algorithms \emph{should} behave.
+Lastly, our work differs from the textbook machine learning in that we start from all conceivable learning algorithms and then rule out those that are incompatible with the desirable properties until we arrive at the unique algorithm, i.e., \Cref{lem:erm}, or none at all, i.e., \Cref{thm:impossibility}.